kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

     $ ./utils/submit.py --package <package name> /path/to/malware

-If none is specified, Cuckoo will try to detect the file type and select the correct analysis package accordingly.
+If none is specified, CAPE will try to detect the file type and select the correct analysis package accordingly.
 If the file type is not supported by default the analysis will be aborted, therefore we encourage to specify the package name whenever possible.